 Next Steps:

 This workgroup recommends that the Cabinet accept these recommendations and incorporate them into their final report.
 We recognize that some of these changes require statutory change.

+We recommend that a workgroup of the Cabinet be designated to operationalize the partnership principles.
+They would be charged with developing concrete steps to help implement these principles within state agencies and the nonprofit human service system.

 Conclusion: